 Case Number: Petition for Arbitration (Civil) No.5/2022

-ONGC protested and demanded that the arbitral tribunal reconsider the revised fee.
+ONGC demanded that the arbitral tribunal reconsider the revised fee.
 The arbitral tribunal temporarily permitted ONGC to refrain from paying the revised fee.
 However, in 2019, the tribunal imposed a retrospective fee of ₹1 lakh per arbitrator per sitting—the parties would have to pay for the 2018 proceedings at this rate as well.

 The Bombay High Court dismissed ONGC’s petition in 2021, following which ONGC approached the SC.